department-of-veterans-affairs/vets-website/_disability-benefits/get/filing/one-year.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

 If you experience symptoms of certain diseases, such as hypertension, arthritis, diabetes, and peptic ulcers, within a year of separation from active service, you may be eligible for disability benefits.
-If symptoms appear within a year of separation, even though they were not present during military service, VA may presume a service connection.
+If symptoms appear within a year of separation, even though they were not present during military service, VA may presume service connection.
 See the [complete list of diseases](http://www.benefits.va.gov/warms/docs/regs/38CFR/BOOKB/PART3/S3_309.doc).

 </div>